 Log cabin house plans, mark the dimensions and place the basement.
 The basement of this type of cabins is composed of two trunks that form the opposite walls of the same.
 The length of the trunks must be of the desired dimensions for the cabin, plus 2 feet.
 If your cabin is going to be 15 x 15, make sure all the trunks are 17 feet long.
 The diameter of them is less important, although having materials of uniform width will give a better appearance.
 When you have selected two trunks for the basement, use them parallel to 15 feet apart.

-22 Photos Gallery of: Ideas Log Cabin House Plans
+22 Picture Gallery: Ideas Log Cabin House Plans

 It’s time to make the classic wood junction log cabin house plans.
 This junction is the notch technique known to anyone who has made constructions with Lincoln logs toys.
 It is best done with a chainsaw, but a small ax can be used by those who prefer the use of rustic construction techniques.
 Cut the trunk in a V shape, then squeeze it in a semicircle to place the trunk perpendicular.
 The final cut should locate the upper trunk at a depth between one quarter and one third of the depth of the support trunk.